ajtamayoh/NeRUBioS/README.md

-# NeRUBioS dataset and source code for the paper "Augmenting a Spanish Clinical Dataset for Transformer-Based Linking of Negations and their Out-of-Scope References"
+# Augmenting a Spanish Clinical Dataset for Transformer-Based Linking of Negations and their Out-of-Scope References

+### NeRUBioS dataset and full source code

 Authors: